 4. Government home ownership schemes can make a big difference

 There are numerous home ownership schemes available from the government.
-If your deposit is small, you could benefit greatly from Help to Buy – which offers first-time buyers the opportunity to buy a new home with a 5% deposit.
+If your deposit is small, you could benefit greatly with a Help to Buy: Equity Loan, subject to eligibility, terms and conditions – which offers first-time buyers the opportunity to buy a new home with a 5% deposit.
 This scheme allows first-time buyers to borrow an equity loan of up to 20% of the sale price of a new build home.

-The equity loan scheme is changing from 31st March 2021, and it is now only available to first time buyers.
-The maximum purchase price that would be eligible for Help to Buy assistance varies depending on where you live within the UK.
-In the East Midlands, the maximum purchase price that would qualify for the new Help to Buy Equity Loan Scheme would be £261,900.
-Remember, the Equity Loan scheme is only available on new build homes.
+The equity loan scheme is changed on 31st March 2021, and it is now only available to first time buyers.
+The maximum purchase price that would be eligible for Help to Buy: Equity Loan assistance varies depending on where you live within the UK.
+In the East Midlands, the maximum purchase price that would qualify for the new Help to Buy: Equity Loan scheme would be £261,900.
+Remember, the Help to Buy: Equity Loan scheme is only available on new build homes.
 Find out more here.